The Elina Manghi Memorial

 Established in 2012, the Elina Manghi Child and Adolescent Psychology Diversity Scholarship is designated for students entering the Child and Adolescent Psychology track within the Doctor of Psychology (Psy.D.) in Clinical Psychology program at Adler University.
 The Diversity Scholarship honors Dr. Manghi’s commitment to working with underserved populations and intended to encourage students to pursue work in the field to which Dr. Manghi dedicated her life.
 The fund annually will provide a $1,000 scholarship to one student working with an under-represented ethnic group.
 The scholarship was established through the generosity of David Katz, Ph.D., ABPP, Program Chair, Doctor of Psychology in Clinical Psychology Program, and Core Faculty member at Adler University.

 Contributions for both the Diversity Scholarship are welcomed and accepted through the Office for Institutional Advancement.
 Contributions can be made online or by mail:

 Office for Institutional Advancement

 Chicago, IL 60602

-Please make your check payable to the Adler School of Professional Psychology and include the Elina Manghi Memorial Lecture and/or Scholarship in the memo section.
-For more information, please contact Anthony Chimera, VP for Institutional Advancement at 312-662-4031 or via email.
+Please make your check payable to Adler University and include “The Elina Manghi Memorial Scholarship” in the memo section.